 There are two kit sizes depending on your kitchen’s needs.
 The smallest covers 100 sq. ft. and costs $79.97 at Home Depot (see this vendor page to find out where it’s sold near you).
 If 100 sq. ft. won’t cover it (pun intended), there is a larger kit which has enough for 200 sq. ft. and will set you back less than one hundred and fifty bones.
 Granted, this isn’t as inexpensive of a test run as the countertop paint (which was only twenty bucks), but it’s still a fantastic price if you are considering a major kitchen reno and want to see the full look before spending thousands and having buyer’s remorse.

 I plan on picking up a kit of my own once I narrow down the paint color this week.
-I’ll take it for a test drive in the master and guest bathrooms and may even paint the floor (this stuff is suppose to stick to anything and I HATE those linoleum floors) just for fun.
+I’ll take it for a test drive in the primary and guest bathrooms and may even paint the floor (this stuff is suppose to stick to anything and I HATE those linoleum floors) just for fun.
 Then, as usual, I’ll share all of the good, the bad, and the ugly with all of you, including my complete honesty if it lived up to my expectations.
 In fairness, I’m setting the bar pretty low, so we’ll see how it goes!

 Which color do you think you might want to try?
 Do you think that you would try the kit, or would you stick to the tried-and-true (albeit time-consuming) prime and oil method?
 Or would you not even bother with any of it and consider starting from scratch the only option?
 Be back next week to show you my results – wish me luck!